 Questions To Ask Yourself Before Panic Selling

-While the talk so far has been about the volatile nature of crypto markets, there are many things to consider regarding your crypto investment.
-These will help you maintain your frame when uncertainty reaches greater levels, and you need to ride out the storm without the need to panic sell.
+While the talk has been about the volatile nature of crypto markets, there are many things to consider regarding your crypto investment.
+These will help you maintain your frame when uncertainty reaches greater levels, and you need to ride out the storm without panicking.

 1. Am I In Control Of My Emotions?